GeorgeHany101/Snake-game/README.md

-This is a remake of the old snake game made by usnig SFML in C++ coding.
+This is a remake of the old snake game made by using SFML in C++ coding.